Information Central (c) Larry Larsen

 9. blue/chartreuse/yellow/white, and (last but not least)

 10. all pink.
-That said, the expert acknowledges that he has found that the colors make more of a difference to the
+That said, the expert acknowledges that he has found that the colors make

-angler than to the fish.
+more of a difference to the angler than to the fish.

-"I will tie my flies in varying lengths from 4" to 7" and will use the smaller flies in shallower water," one fly tying
+"I will tie my flies in varying lengths from 4" to 7" and will use the smaller flies in shallower water," one fly

-combination type surface fly works well.
-A Dahlberg diver or a popper-type fly will suffice, but I have found that
+yellow and red combination type surface fly works well.
+A Dahlberg diver or a popper-type fly will suffice, but

-large red eyes and plenty of flashabou or mylar tubing help the appeal of the fly.
-Prismatic-type eyes also work very
+I have found that large red eyes and plenty of flashabou or mylar tubing help the appeal of the fly.
+Prismatic

-well.
-I use epoxy to hold the head of the fly together and hot glue to affix the eyes.
-Then, I coat the whole head
+-type eyes also work very well.
+I use epoxy to hold the head of the fly together and hot glue to affix the

-with a 5-minute epoxy.
+eyes.
+Then, I coat the whole head with a 5-minute epoxy.
 With the piranhas in those waters, the epoxy will help keep it

 all together, but after several attacks the fly is useless.
 The peacocks will beat up the fly a lot too."

-A lot of guys ask me what is the best fly to throw for
+A lot of guys ask me what is the best fly to throw

-tie the flies themselves.
+colorful patterns and tie the flies themselves.
 One of the neatest that I've seen resembles a small peacock bass.
-As we all know, the giants love to eat their smaller relatives.
+As we all know, the giants love to

 Six Mistakes Fly Fishermen Make!